American Chamber of Commerce in Shanghai: Business Partnership

-Chapters
+YRD Chapters

-The Chamber is headquartered in Shanghai and includes branches in Suzhou, Nanjing, Hangzhou and California.
-The Suzhou Center was founded in 2012 and serves the vibrant manufacturing community in Suzhou and Suzhou Industrial Park.
-Founded in 2016, the Nanjing Center supports member companies in Jiangsu with a special focus on Nanjing-based members.
-In 2019, AmCham Shanghai launched offices in Hangzhou and San Francisco, California.
-The Hangzhou office will serve the U.S.-focused business community in Zhejiang.
-The San Francisco office provides programming and support for American companies interested in China.
+Covering the Suzhou, Hangzhou and Nanjing chapters, the Yangtze River Delta (YRD) Center serves to support member engagement and business development across the YRD region.
+Through locally relevant programs and services, the YRD Center facilitates networking, information exchange and dialogue among US businesses, local Chinese governments and the US government.
+The YRD Center works closely with teams in Shanghai to address members’ needs and strengthen the presence of the US business community in the region.

 History

 Founding

 The American Chamber of Commerce in Shanghai was founded on June 9, 1915, at Shanghai's Palace Hotel.
 Forty-five American businessmen gathered to establish “The American Chamber of Commerce of China” and appointed a provisional committee of ten individuals to draft a constitution and bylaws.
 J.H.
 McMichael was named chairman of the new chamber's provisional committee, together with nine other members, including representatives from American Steel, Standard Oil, British American Tobacco, R.H.
 Macy & Co., Singer Sewing and Dollar Shipping.

 The Chamber elected its first officers and established bylaws on August 18, 1915.
 J.H.
 McMichael was the Chamber's first president and J.W.
 Gallagher of United States Steel was elected vice president.
 The Chamber was the third American Chamber of Commerce established outside the United States.